Luther College High School offers an extensive variety of scholarships to our students.

-The Liefeld Scholarship in Science is awarded to a Grade 12 student proficient in science.
-This award was donated by the children of Dr. Paul Liefeld who taught at Luther College High School from 1930 to 1972.
+The Liefeld Scholarship in Science is awarded to a graduating student who demonstrates proficiency in science, maintains an average of at least 80%, and is pursuing a post-secondary education.
+The scholarship was established in 1980 by Dr. Paul Liefeld, a faculty member who taught Chemistry and Physics at Luther College from 1930 to 1972.

 The Lawrence and Mildred Mang German Scholarship is awarded to a graduating student intending to pursue Germanic studies at either the University of Regina or the University of Saskatchewan.
 Professor Lawrie Mang taught at Luther College High School for over 30 years, from 1946 to 1978.

 The Chief Justice Martin Scholarship is given to the student with the highest standing in Latin.

 The McIlwrick Family Recognition of Resilience & Personal Achievement is given to two students who persevere and successfully adapt to adversity.
 The award is a celebration of determination and strength of character, and was established in 2003 by Dr. Joann McIlwrick (HS'90, U'94) to thank her parents, who fostered the dreams and goals of their daughters through support, encouragement and sacrifice.